Swap (finance): Documentation

-Major Swap Participant

-A Major Swap Participant (MSP, or sometimes Swap Bank) is a generic term to describe a financial institution that facilitates swaps between counterparties.
-It maintains a substantial position in swaps for any of the major swap categories.
-A swap bank can be an international commercial bank, an investment bank, a merchant bank, or an independent operator.
-A swap bank serves as either a swap broker or swap dealer.
-As a broker, the swap bank matches counterparties but does not assume any risk of the swap.
-The swap broker receives a commission for this service.
-Today, most swap banks serve as dealers or market makers.
-As a market maker, a swap bank is willing to accept either side of a currency swap, and then later on-sell it, or match it with a counterparty.
-In this capacity, the swap bank assumes a position in the swap and therefore assumes some risks.
-The dealer capacity is obviously more risky, and the swap bank would receive a portion of the cash flows passed through it to compensate it for bearing this risk.
+Swaps are generally drafted on ISDA documentation.
+The documentation consists of a master agreement between counterparties, a schedule to the master agreement that reflects changes from the defaults provided by ISDA's form, and confirmations for specific transactions.
+ISDA has been foundational to the development of swap documentation, and hence liquid, global markets for swaps.
+Swaps are different from futures and many options in that they are generally agreed to bilaterally between parties, rather than provided by an exchange.

+Industry structure

+Swap dealers (i.e., major institutions) supply swaps to the market.
+The dealing market is significantly concentrated.
+Some swaps are cleared through clearinghouses, i.e., derivatives clearing organizations.
+Other swaps are outstanding on a bilateral basis.
+Some swaps are executed through electronic platforms, while others are entered into through voice brokers or other means.

+SEF market share

+According to the 2018 SEF Market Share Statistics, Bloomberg dominates the credit rate swap market with 80% share; TP dominates the FX dealer to dealer market (46% share); Reuters dominates the FX dealer to client market (50% share); Tradeweb is strongest in the vanilla interest rate swap market (38% share); TP is the biggest platform in the basis swap market (53% share); BGC dominates both the swaption and XCS markets; Tradition is the biggest platform for caps and floors (55% share).

 Swap market efficiency

-The two primary reasons for a counterparty to use a currency swap are to obtain debt financing in the swapped currency at an interest cost reduction brought about through comparative advantages each counterparty has in its national capital market, and/or the benefit of hedging long-run exchange rate exposure.
-These reasons seem straightforward and difficult to argue with, especially to the extent that name recognition is truly important in raising funds in the international bond market.
 Firms using currency swaps have statistically higher levels of long-term foreign-denominated debt than firms that use no currency derivatives.
 Conversely, the primary users of currency swaps are non-financial, global firms with long-term foreign-currency financing needs.
 From a foreign investor's perspective, valuation of foreign-currency debt would exclude the exposure effect that a domestic investor would see for such debt.
 Financing foreign-currency debt using domestic currency and a currency swap is therefore superior to financing directly with foreign-currency debt.

 The two primary reasons for swapping interest rates are to better match maturities of assets and liabilities and/or to obtain a cost savings via the quality spread differential (QSD).
 Empirical evidence suggests that the spread between AAA-rated commercial paper (floating) and A-rated commercial is slightly less than the spread between AAA-rated five-year obligation (fixed) and an A-rated obligation of the same tenor.
 These findings suggest that firms with lower (higher) credit ratings are more likely to pay fixed (floating) in swaps, and fixed-rate payers would use more short-term debt and have shorter debt maturity than floating-rate payers.
 In particular, the A-rated firm would borrow using commercial paper at a spread over the AAA rate and enter into a (short-term) fixed-for-floating swap as payer.